jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - **guidelines**: recommended actions or ops guidelines that provide flexibility for unforeseen circumstances
     - orgs greatly reduce source code vulns by enforcing secure coding standards and maintaining coding guidelines that reflect best practices
   - To be considered a standard, coding practice must meet the following:
-    - reducees the risk of a particular type of vuln
+    - reduces the risk of a particular type of vuln
     - enforceable across all of an org's software development efforts
     - verifiably implemented
   - Note: secure coding standards, rigorously applied, is the best way to reduce source code vulns; coding standards ensures devs always do certain things in a certain way, while avoiding others
   - Secure coding guidelines are recommended practices that tend to be less specific than standards
-    - e.g. consistently formatted code comments, or keeping code funtions short/tight
+    - e.g. consistently formatted code comments, or keeping code functions short/tight

 - 8.5.4 Software-defined security
   - **Software-defined security (SDS or SDSec)**: a security model in which security functions such as firewalling, IDS/IPS, and network segmentation are implemented in software within an SDN environment